rpcpool/yellowstone-faithful/README.md

 NOTES:

 - By default, the RPC server doesn't support the `jsonParsed` format.
 You need to build the RPC server with the `make jsonParsed-linux` flag to enable this.
+- The RPC server does not require write permissions to the epoch files and will happily operate with read only permissions, which lends well to horizontal scaling of RPC nodes

 ## Epoch configuration files